The BTD-300 Thunderstorm Detector is a standalone sensor that reliably detects the presence of all forms of lightning to a range of 83 km

 Virtually maintenance free in operation, the BTD-300 can either interface directly to an integrated system or be operated using the supplied PC compatible display and logging software.
 The optional warning relay module allows the sensor to automatically sound alarms whenever a storm approaches.

-- Meets Federal Aviation Administration (FAA) performance requirements for aerodrome use
+- Meets FAA performance requirements for aerodrome use

 - Optional direction finder